hannahwangmb-g/CIVE1-copy/Progress_Report.md

 #### Plan for next week
 1. Refine the web app interface, including the reference display.
 2. Organize and expand the knowledge base.
 3. Explore conversation history storage and determine a database solution.
+(Optional Function)
 4. Ensure each new conversation starts a new thread.
 	- (Note: Instruct users to create a new conversation when message history is not needed for reference to avoid reaching the daily token limit.)